 Your gift is 100% tax deductible

-Retinoblastomas are usually found when a child is brought to a doctor because they are having certain signs or symptoms.
+Retinoblastomas are usually found when a child is brought to a doctor because they have signs or symptoms.
+If retinoblastoma is suspected, a special exam under anesthesia (EUA) of the eye with a specialist will be needed to confirm the diagnosis.

-If your child has signs or symptoms of retinoblastoma, the doctor will examine your child’s eyes and get a complete medical history to learn more about your child’s symptoms.
+If your child has signs or symptoms of retinoblastoma, the doctor will examine your child’s eyes and ask about any symptoms and how long your child has had them.
 The doctor may also ask about any family history of retinoblastoma or other cancers.
 This can be important when deciding if more tests and exams are needed.
-Your family history is also useful for determining whether other relatives could possibly pass the retinoblastoma (RB1) gene change on to their children or develop this cancer themselves (if they are young children), and if they might benefit from genetic counseling and testing.
+Your family history can also be useful for determining whether relatives could possibly pass the retinoblastoma (RB1) gene change on to their children or develop this cancer themselves (if they are young children), and if they might benefit from genetic counseling and testing.

-If a retinoblastoma is suspected, the doctor will refer you to an ophthalmologist (a doctor who specializes in eye diseases), who will examine the eye closely to be more certain about the diagnosis.
-The ophthalmologist will use special lights and magnifying lenses to look inside the eye.
-Usually, the child needs to be asleep (under general anesthesia) during the exam so that the doctor can take a careful and detailed look.
+If retinoblastoma is suspected, the doctor will refer you to an ophthalmologist (a doctor who specializes in eye diseases), who will examine the eye more closely to be certain about the diagnosis.
+The ophthalmologist will dilate the eye with medicine to make the pupil, the dark spot in the center of the eye, larger.
+Then the ophthalmologist will look at the retina in the back of the eye using special lights and magnifying lenses.
+Usually, the child needs to be asleep (under general anesthesia) during the exam so the doctor can take a careful and detailed look.

-Imaging tests use x-rays, sound waves, magnetic fields, or radioactive substances to create pictures of the inside of the body.
-Imaging tests may be done for a number of reasons, including:
+Imaging tests are used to create pictures of the inside of the body.
+Imaging tests may be done for a few reasons, including:

-Ultrasound uses sound waves to create images of tissues inside the body, such as the inner parts of the eye.
+Ultrasound uses sound waves and their echoes to look inside the body, such as the inner parts of the eye.
 For this test, a small ultrasound probe is placed up against the eyelid or eyeball.
-The probe gives off sound waves and detects the echoes that bounce off the tissues inside and around the eye.
-The echoes are converted by a computer into an image on a screen.
+The sound wave echoes are converted by a computer into an image on a screen.

 Ultrasound is one of the most common imaging tests to confirm a child has retinoblastoma.
 This test can also be very useful when tumors in the eye are so large they prevent doctors from seeing inside the whole eye.

-This test doesn't hurt and doesn't expose the child to radiation, but the child may need to be given medicine to help keep them calm or even asleep so the doctor can get a good look at the eye.
+This test does not hurt and does not expose the child to radiation, but the child may need to be given medicine to help keep them calm or even asleep during the test so the doctor can get a good look at the eye.

-An MRI scan creates detailed images using radio waves and strong magnets (instead of x-rays).
+An MRI scan makes detailed images of the soft tissues in the body using radio waves and strong magnets (instead of x-rays).
 MRI scans often are used for retinoblastomas because they provide very detailed images of the eye and surrounding structures, without using radiation.
 This test is also very good for looking at the brain and spinal cord.

 Most children with retinoblastoma will have an MRI scan as part of their initial workup.
-For children with bilateral retinoblastomas (tumors in both eyes), many doctors continue to do MRI scans of the brain for several years after treatment to look for tumors of the pineal gland (sometimes called trilateral retinoblastoma).
+For children with bilateral retinoblastomas (tumors in both eyes), many doctors continue to do MRI scans of the brain for several years after treatment to look for brain tumors (sometimes called trilateral retinoblastoma).

 CT scans can help determine the size of a retinoblastoma tumor and how much it has spread within the eye and to nearby areas.

 A bone scan can help show if the retinoblastoma has spread to the skull or other bones.
-Most children with retinoblastoma don’t need to have a bone scan.
-It's normally used only when there is a strong reason to think retinoblastoma might have spread outside the eye.
+Most children with retinoblastoma do not need to have a bone scan.
+It is normally used only when there is a strong reason to think retinoblastoma might have spread outside the eye.

 Areas of active bone changes appear as “hot spots” on the scan.
 These areas may suggest cancer is in an area, but other bone diseases can also cause the same pattern.
 To help tell these apart, other tests such as plain x-rays or MRI scans of the bone might be needed.